top of page

 DLG-9/DDG-40

 The USS Coontz (DDG-40), originally commissioned as DLG-9, was a Farragut-class guided-missile destroyer leader that served in the U.S. Navy from 1960 to 1989.
-Designed for anti-air and anti-submarine warfare, the Coontz played a key role in Cold War naval operations, participating in fleet exercises, NATO operations, and deployments around the world.
-Like many Navy ships built during the mid-20th century, the USS Coontz contained asbestos in insulation, piping, and engine room components.
-Veterans who served aboard may have been exposed to asbestos, increasing the risk of mesothelioma and other asbestos-related illnesses.
+Designed for anti-air and anti-submarine warfare, Coontz played a pivotal role in Cold War naval operations.
+She participated in NATO training exercises, escorted aircraft carriers, and conducted extended deployments in the Atlantic, Mediterranean, and Caribbean.
+Throughout nearly three decades of service, she provided crucial support during strategic missions and crisis response efforts, helping to reinforce U.S. naval dominance during a tense era of global conflict.

 USS Coral Sea